Configuration

 --port | 9001 | Bind port for the HTTP server |

---allowed-origins | http://localhost,http://127.0.0.1,https://localhost,https://127.0.0.1 | Allowed CORS origins (comma-separated) |
+--allowed-origins | http://localhost,http://127.0.0.1,https://localhost,https://127.0.0.1 | Allowed browser origins (comma-separated).
+Drives both CORS preflight and server-side Origin header rejection. |

---allowed-hosts | localhost,127.0.0.1 | Allowed host names (comma-separated) |
+--allowed-hosts | localhost,127.0.0.1,::1 | Allowed host names (comma-separated).
+Enforced server-side; HTTP/2 :authority is honored. |

 A transport subcommand is required — running dbmcp with no subcommand prints usage help and exits with a non-zero status.
 The stdio transport requires no additional configuration beyond the database options above.